 The first option is to simply use a pre-set template and create your Filter in a matter of minutes.
 You can also create Geofilters (not Community Filters, though) on the mobile app—just navigate to Settings > Filters & Lenses.
 Using the web tool will give you a few more options than the app, such as the ability to add your Bitmoji or upload a custom object.

-If you like the quick and easy approach, but aren’t feeling the Snapchat templates, check out Canva.
-Their web-based design tool has a ton of beautiful Filter templates that are easy to customize in your browser and download.
-After downloading your design, just upload it to Snapchat.
+If you like the quick and easy approach but aren’t feeling the Snapchat templates, check out Canva.
+Their web-based design tool has a ton of beautiful templates that make it easy to create custom Snapchat filters.
+After downloading your design, you can add it by just uploading it to Snapchat.

-If you need something more custom, you may opt to build your Filter using design software like Adobe Illustrator or Photoshop.
-In this example, we wanted a Filter for a brewery’s 5K event, and none of the existing templates fit the bill.
+If you need something more custom, you may opt to make your Snapchat filter using design software like Adobe Illustrator or Photoshop.
+In this example, we wanted a filter for a brewery’s 5K event, and none of the existing templates fit the bill.
 We downloaded vectors of a runner and beer and just modified the colors in Illustrator.